prepared911/sre-practical/README.md

 3. Docker

 ## Connecting to the Kubernetes Cluster
-Your interviewer will provide you with a kubeconfig that you can uses in order to connect to your interview cluster.
+Your interviewer will provide you with a kubeconfig that you can use in order to connect to your interview cluster.

 ## Pushing images to the image repository